Your search for property ends here - Buy, Rent, Sell - Housing.com

 You can also pay the stamp duty charges through the banks and post offices, approved and designated by the MP government..

-See also: What is Franking charges?
+See also: What are Franking charges?

 Under section 80 C of the IT Act, one can get benefits of upto Rs 1.50 lakh on paying stamp duty in MP.
 A person can avail this benefit while filing his IT returns.
 However, note that this deduction can be availed only in the year of property purchase.